-The busy time of the year, commonly referred to as the high season, takes place over the December to April months.
+December to April is typically the high-season.
 During this period, the rates for accommodations and activities are often at least 30% to 50% percent higher compared to the rest of the year, and availability may be limited as well.

 The low season occurs during the late summer and early autumn months, which coincides with the Atlantic hurricane season.
 Due to the relatively limited number of visitors at this time, some businesses either temporarily close down or take the opportunity to renovate.

-If you are able to reschedule your vacation on the unlikely chance that a hurricane threatens the Turks and Caicos, booking during the low season can save you quite a bit of money.
+If you are able to reschedule your vacation in the unlikely chance that a hurricane threatens the Turks and Caicos, booking during the low season can result in substantial savings.

 For detailed information on the weather, including historical averages, see Turks and Caicos Weather.